Far East Tea Company Editorial Team About 5 min read

 The aesthetic is one of deliberate understatement.
 Takatori pieces do not assert themselves.
 A Takatori tea bowl sits quietly in the hands, its weight less than you expect, its surface suggesting rather than displaying colour.
 This is the quality Kobori Enshu valued — a piece that makes space for the ceremony rather than competing with it.

-For everyday tea use, Takatori's thin walls and refined character suit light green teas — sencha, gyokuro — where the vessel is expected to recede and let the tea speak.
+For everyday tea use, Takatori's thin walls and refined character suit light green teas — Sencha, Gyokuro — where the vessel is expected to recede and let the tea speak.
 The pieces hold heat well despite their thinness, a function of the dense, high-fired clay body.
 For material comparisons across Japanese pottery traditions, see our teaware materials guide, and for the broader ceramic context, our guide to Hagi ware — another tea ceremony kiln with Korean origins — offers a useful comparison.

 FAQ